-Full time
+Full-time

-Location:Tilburg
+Location: Tilburg

-The study programme section of the Students' Charter was adopted by the institute's director on 29 May 2019 after obtaining the IPC's consent on 27 May 2019 and the Programme Committee's consent on 27 May 2019
+The study programme section of the Students' Charter was adopted by the institute's director on June 9 2021, after obtaining the IPC's consent on June 8 2021.

 The Teaching and Examination Regulations of the study programme expand on the institutional section of the Teaching and Examination Regulations of Fontys Master's programmes.